Skip to content

 Chestnut-Sided Warbler

 The chestnut-sided warbler is a type of bird known as a New World warbler.
-These warblers are native to the Americas.
+These singers are native to the Americas.
 Specifically, the chestnut-sided warbler can be found breeding in eastern North America and southern Canada.

 Their breeding range extends westwards to the Canadian Prairies.
-This means that they lay their eggs and raise their young in this area.
+This means they lay their eggs and raise their young in this area.
 It is a significant part of their life cycle.

 In addition to their breeding grounds in Canada, chestnut-sided warblers also breed in the Great Lakes region.
 This area encompasses the large bodies of water known as the Great Lakes, such as Lake Superior, Lake Michigan, and Lake Erie.